lau-bel/cv-web/README.md

 Online resume of Laura Belferroum.
-You should hire me!